mhrst/just_throttle_it/README.md

 # just_throttle_it

 A simple throttle library for Dart.
+Supports throttling by function and stream throttling.

 ```dart
 import 'package:just_throttle_it/just_throttle_it.dart';